frkatona/FLIR-Thermal_CS-temp-plotter/readme.md

 - reconstruct thermal images and thermal profile workups
 - simulate the CB-PDMS-laser system for modeling to thermal profile and transmittance data

-## using the FLIR side-view image analyzer
+### side-view script

-- (optional: extract timing of images from image metadata): put original FLIR images in a folder, named by time in seconds since the start of the experiment (e.g., 0.txt, 10.txt, 60.txt, 300.txt)
+- (optional: extract timing of images from image metadata)
+- put original FLIR images in a folder, named by time in seconds since the start of the experiment (e.g., 0.txt, 10.txt, 60.txt, 300.txt)
-- run the

-## using the FLIR top-down image analyzer
+### top-down script

 - put all images in a folder
 - name images the time in seconds since the start of the experiment (e.g., 0.txt, 10.txt, 60.txt, 300.txt)
 - change the file_path variable in the appropriate image_analyzer script and run it

+## simulation

 ## to-do